RocketDocs vs. Qvidian: a side-by-side comparison for banking

 - You are already deployed on Qvidian and the migration cost outweighs the architectural drawbacks of staying

-- You prioritize the very deepest legacy banking penetration over modern architecture
+- You prioritize a long legacy banking track record over modern architecture

 - Your team is comfortable with browser-based workflows and does not require Office-native experience